21 Bridges: Plot

 Andre Davis, a successful NYPD Detective like his father (who was murdered on duty when Andre was a child), struggles with his father's legacy and has earned a reputation for killing several criminals over the years, although he claims that they were all in self-defense and is uncomfortable with the label.

 One night, Michael Trujillo and Ray Jackson, two small-time criminals and ex-military soldiers, attempt to steal 30 kilograms of cocaine from a wine shop in Brooklyn, but they find 300 kilograms of cocaine instead.
 When a group of officers from the NYPD's 85th Precinct arrives, Ray guns them down in a shootout, killing seven officers and wounding another, who later dies at a hospital.
 After Michael and Ray escape into Manhattan with 50 kilograms, Michael chastises Ray for putting them in jeopardy by killing cops.
-Assigned to the case, Davis and NYPD Narcotics Detective Frankie Burns come into conflict with Sgt.
-Butchco and Sgt.
-Dugan, who attempt to allow FBI special agents to take over the case.
+Assigned to the case, Davis and NYPD Narcotics Detective Frankie Burns come into conflict with the Deputy Mayor, who attempts to allow FBI special agents to take over the case.
 Reasoning that the criminals would have to sell the cocaine in Manhattan before escaping the state, Davis secures the reluctant approval of the Deputy Mayor, FBI and the precinct's head Captain McKenna for Manhattan Island to be under lockdown until 5:00 a.m.

-As Ray and Michael go with their liaison, Bush, to meet their buyer Hawk, who gives them $1 million, Davis and Burns manage to identify all three of them.
-Bush is soon gunned down by Butchco and Dugan in a nightclub.
+As Ray and Michael go with their liaison, Toriano Bush, to meet their buyer Hawk, who gives them $1 million, Davis and Burns get info from a woman and manage to identify all three of them.
+Bush is soon gunned down by Sgt.
+Butchco and Sgt.
+Dugan in a nightclub without a warning.
 After catching Butchco planting his backup sidearm on Bush's body and briefly scuffling with him, Davis becomes more suspicious of his colleagues.
 Adi, a money launderer, gives new identities to Michael and Ray and tells them to depart for Miami.
 However, before he can secure their money in an offshore account, a team of NYPD officers led by Lt.
 Kelly manages to locate and raid his apartment.
 Adi is mortally wounded, but gives Michael two flash drives and their password.